rrmereddy/Swift/README.md

 FInished the tictactoe functionality and made a partially playable game on the terminal

 # Sunday, Feb 9 (4Queen)
-Finsihed htelogic of the 4Queens game
+Finsihed the logic of the 4Queens game

+# Monday, Mar 3 (CarMax, SwiftUI)
+Created a SwiftUI version of CarMax, where you can filter cars based on their properties